🚙 Located 9.3 miles up the canyon from the intersection of Colorado Bvd. and US 14A at Spearfish GPS Coordinates N 44.23.577 W 103.54.715 4,796 ft.

-Tumbling down from heights above
+Tumbling down from crags above

-With seismic-level fun
+With seismic-level force.

 The giant boulders came to rest

-Within the Spearfish run
+Within the Spearfish course.

 Was that thunder I just heard or the sound of two giant boulders crashing into a riverbed?
 In this Spearfish Canyon exploration we take a look at the remnants of a rockfall event that took place in 1994.
 The sheer size of the boulders will amaze and the cause of the event will be investigated.
 Stay alert as you "Watch for Fallen Rock."

-This pdf Lesson Guide contains the specific directions for reaching our featured site as well as a detailed explanation of its geologic story.
-Mileage and coordinates are provided in each document and roadmaps and other learning aids can be found at the Lesson Resources link in the sidebar menu.
-The document is most useful if taken with you to the lesson site.
+This pdf Lesson Guide contains the specific directions for reaching our featured site as well as a detailed explanation of its geologic story for those desiring more depth.
+Mileage and coordinates are provided in each document and roadmaps and other learning aids can be found at the Geologic Resources link in the sidebar menu.
+The document is most useful if you have it in hand at the geologic site.
 Exercise extreme caution at the lesson site and along roadways.

 Are you ready. . . .
 Let's Go!
 S. V. Fogarty & W. R. Stevens